 The DIP will send this message to the MSS/ MSA (in this example) using the PUB-006 message and this will contain the ‘Correlation ID’.
 The MSS/ MSA can look this up in their systems against the ‘Correlation ID’ stored previously (as described in Step 2 above) to continue processing as per the design.

+[DCR0001]8.13 System non-availability

+8.13.1 Where a DIP User’s system will be unavailable, whether as a result of planned maintenance or otherwise, the DIP Manager shall be informed.
+The DIP Manager will inform other DIP Users of such outages if an outage means that DIP Users may not be able to deliver or receive messages within the time frames required elsewhere.

+8.13.2 DIP Users shall not plan routine outages during the period in which a Registration Service is processing Secured Active messages in accordance with BSCP706 ‘Supplier Meter Registration Service for MHHS Metering Systems’.

 9 Use of APIs and Webhooks